Jeremy-Kwok/afm-cell-mask-pipeline/README.md

 ## 📁 Notes on data

 > ⚠️ Raw `.tif` image files are **not included** in this repo due to size.
->
-> If you are a collaborator and need the full datasets, please contact the author or use the shared Dropbox folder.

 ---